-AACSB: Reflective Thinking Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-03 How the U.S. is able to produce so much output.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 02 Medium Learning Objective: 02-03 How the U.S. is able to produce so much output.
+Topic: HOW AMERICA PRODUCES

-- 100. The result of government intervention in the market is that

-- A. Society is always better off.

-- B. The production possibilities curve always shifts outward.
+- 100. The result of government intervention in the market is that - A. Society is always better off. - B. The production possibilities curve always shifts outward.

-- C. Society may be worse off.
+Society could be made better or worse off.

-- D. Society is always worse off.
+D. Society is always worse off.